CONCEPTS OF GOD

 -

-From Shadows to Light: A Philosophia Perennis in Plato’s Allegory of the Cave and the Bhagavad Gītā, Martha Kiev (Federal University of Rio de Janeiro, Brazil)
+From Shadows to Light: A Philosophia Perennis in Plato’s Allegory of the Cave and the Bhagavad Gītā, Martha Rumbelsperger (Federal University of Rio de Janeiro, Brazil)

 -